ROS2 (Foxy-Humble) For Beginners I: Basics, Motion & Lasers

 You are a ROS user, and you have heard about ROS2 as being the next generation ROS, but,

-you are still unsure what ROS2 is?
+are you still unsure what ROS2 is?

 How does it improve on and differ from ROS1?